compulim/docker-iisnode/README.md

 ## Pull this image from Docker Hub

-> Make sure your Docker is running in [Windows Container mode](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).
+> Before pulling, make sure your Docker is running in [Windows Container mode](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

 Run `docker pull compulim/iisnode`, to pull the image to your local repository.